mmontalbo/grim_rust/grim_viewer/README.md

   launches the interactive viewer and loads the default plate.
 - `--timeline` overlays boot metadata exported by the engine host, while `--audio-log` streams cue updates captured during a Lua run.
-- `--event-log` layers hotspot/head-target markers recorded by the runtime onto the movement trace so geometry issues stay visible alongside the walk path.
+- `--event-log` layers hotspot/head-target markers and set selection traces recorded by the runtime onto the movement trace so geometry issues stay visible alongside the walk path.
 - `--headless --verify-render` performs the offscreen render diff, useful in CI or quick sanity checks before editing shader code.